 We believe that more communication sites will be required in the future to accommodate the expected increase in demand for wireless communications services.
-Further, we see additional opportunities with the development of higher frequency technologies (such as personal communications services), which have a reduced cell range as a result of signal propagation characteristics that require a more dense network of towers.
+Further, we see additional opportunities with the development of higher frequency technologies, which have a reduced cell range as a result of the inability of the relevant radio signals to travel as far as the usual cellular signals and require a more dense network of towers.
 In addition, network services may be required to service the network build-outs of new carriers and the network upgrades and expansion of existing carriers.